 List the costs of project activities to be undertaken by third parties.
 Identify each third party by name, describe their role in the project, the activities they will carry out, and the associated cost.
 For each entry, designate the third party as either a subrecipient (who receives a subaward) or a contractor (who receives a contract).

-For each contractor, itemize costs using the same categories as the Research and Related Budget and provide relevant supporting documents.
+Itemize associated costs using the same categories as the Research and Related Budget for each third party and provide relevant supporting documents.